 We all tend to make speedy decisions regarding our professional future and the reason why we do that is because the work environment is always stressful and we often resort into making extreme decisions –such as quitting- because we simply want a way out.

-Lots of people decide to quit their jobs after they’ve had a falling out with their boss or after they’ve been offered with an attractive new professional opportunity and they often decide to hand in their resignation letter before really thinking through their decision.
-However, quitting your job is a decision that should not be taken lightly as it can result to great regrets.
+Lots of workers decide to quit their jobs after they’ve had a falling out with their boss or after they’ve been offered with an attractive new professional opportunity.
+They often decide to hand in their resignation letter before really thinking through their decision.
+However, quitting your job is a decision that should not be taken lightly as it can result to regret and even an embarassing or funny resignation letter.
 It’s actually advisable to always do a pro-con list before quitting your job because this can help you make a more informed decision but if it’s too late for that and you’ve already submitted your resignation letter know that it’s possible to retract it.

 To help out in this admittedly awkward situation we’ve put together a guide that will help you deal with this issue as painlessly as possible.
 Read through it and remember that your boss probably wants you to stay just as much as you want to stay.